Tuesday, May 28, 2019

 This is why he is the only begotten Son.
 He is one of a kind.
 He is the God/man and the connection between God and man.
 God and man unite in Him, by Him, and through Him.
 For these reasons -- and others -- the Father delights in His Son.

-From all these unique aspects of Christ, we can see why it took almost 300 years after Christ's resurrection before the church hammered out a formal statement of who Christ is known as the Nicene Creed.
+From all these unique aspects of Christ, we can see why it took over 300 years after Christ's resurrection before the church hammered out a formal statement of who Christ is known as the Nicene Creed.

-The following is a summary of who Christ is, made at the first formal council of the church held in Nicaea.
 Note how they carefully acknowledge both the Deity and humanity of Christ.

 We believe in one God,